Use interface VPC endpoints (AWS PrivateLink) to create a private connection between your VPC and your Amazon Bedrock AgentCore resources

 You can create an interface endpoint for AgentCore using either the Amazon VPC console or the AWS Command Line Interface (AWS CLI).
 For more information, see Create an interface endpoint in the AWS PrivateLink Guide.

-Create an interface endpoint for AgentCore using one of the following service names:
+Create an interface endpoint for AgentCore using the following service name format:

 -